ccl2of4/dolphin-emu-PKGBUILDs/README.md

 # Gecko Codes

+For whichever build you decide to use, you must make sure you have "Enable Cheats" checked by going to Config->General.

 ## Faster Melee (4.3 and 4.4)

 A file, `GALE01.ini` is provided next to the PKGBUILD.
 You can either copy it directly to `~/.dolphin-emu/GameSettings` or do the following in dolphin's GUI: